Holland Hall guard, TU commit Elise Hill liked what she saw in Angie Nelp's first year

 People are also reading…

 Additionally, Madison Cartwright, who plays alongside Hill for the Banshees on the Adidas circuit, committed to play for TU in April.
-Cartwright, a 5-foot-11 guard, is a 2023 graduate from Greenwood, Arkansas.
+Cartwright, a 5-11 guard, is a high school senior from Greenwood, Arkansas.

 “Before I committed, I did ask (Cartwright) how she liked the coaching staff and stuff,” Hill said.
 “Her dad was like ‘Elise, you’ve gotta (commit).
 We’ll see you at TU,’ and just encouraging.”